sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/managing-the-customer-relationship.md

 The faster and more chaotic things get the more important it is to breathe through the situation.

 I originally learned this as part of one of my hobbies: ballet.
-When dancing ballet you need to have considerable coordination to move your arms, legs and head independently simultaneously and all in time to the music.
+When dancing ballet you need to have considerable coordination to move your arms, legs and head independently, simultaneously and all in time to the music.
 This can become overwhelming quickly at speed but the simple act of breathing deeply allows you more time between each step.
 This same technique can be applied here.

 In a firmware world, what I'm about to say could be controversial for some, but here goes: